Rule Evaluation in Depth

 - The

-object containing rule parameters and definitions - For remediations which create a pull request, output from the rule evaluation
+Profileobject containing rule parameters and definitions - For pull request and REST call remediations, output from the rule evaluation

 is available in